The Ship of Jade,

 I read the saga Sigurd and Gudrun, in Tolkien's translation.
 Rhythms and alliterations in Nordic poetry are unlike Latin ideas of regular meter.
 It's not just chance flashes of barbaric splendor, or poetry whose natural rhythm gets lost in translation; it's an irregular but strict polished form consciously aiming (through compression and outrageousness) for those flashes of splendor.

 Tolkien's interpretation of Odin is startling.
-He's treacherous as Loki toward the heroes he helps, because his long-range purpose is to harvest these heroes; it's prophesied only a mortal dragonslayer who's gone through death can defeat the Midgard Worm at Ragnarok.
-Valhalla's no mere brawler's heaven but a training camp--a variant of Arthur's sleeping knights who'll save Albion.
-So Tolkien doesn't find the Norse tragedies tragic, exactly; they're sacrificial and preparatory.
-Or is he imposing a Christian myth on the Norse?
+He's treacherous as Loki toward the heroes he helps, because he's trying to harvest heroes; it's prophesied only a mortal dragonslayer who's gone through death can defeat the Midgard Worm at Ragnarok.
+Valhalla's no mere brawler's heaven but a training camp.
+So Tolkien doesn't find the Norse tragedies tragic--just sacrificial and preparatory.
+Is he imposing a Christian myth on the Norse?
 Yet the evidence is there.
 The father-god sacrifices his own son so that Sigurd resurrected can save us all.
 Tolkien's just noticed the implications--why the Norse version of the All-Father's even crueler than Jehovah, sacrificing all his children.
 He's not a jealous God; nor a loving one.
 He's recruiting.

 THAT NIGHT